Why Are Wall Air Conditioners More Expensive?

 Hence, even though they appear to be more expensive on the face of it, wall air conditioning might be the economically wiser choice than central air conditioning in the long run.
 To determine which is best, we recommend consulting an HVAC expert.

 Here at Dr. Ductless Heating and Cooling, our highly skilled HVAC technicians will provide you with a detailed breakdown of unit costs, installation costs, labor costs as well as other additional factors to help you choose the best option for your home.
-We also provide high-quality installation services for wall mounted ac units at the best price on the market.
+We also provide high-quality installation services for wall-mounted AC units at the best price on the market.
 Call us or text us at (213) 916-0005 to book an appointment.